Unique continuation for a gradient inequality with $L^n$ potential

 \begin{theorem} Let $\Omega$ be a domain in $\mathbb R^n, n\ge 2$, and $u$ be a locally Lipschitz function on $\Omega$.
 If the zero set ${Z_u}$ of $u$ is neither $\emptyset $ nor $\Omega$, then

 \end{theorem} \begin{proof} First we make the observation that in order to prove the theorem it suffices to prove it for $g=u^2$.
 In fact, since

 if the conclusion (\ref{hyp}) is true for $g=u^2$, then it is also true for $u$.
-Hence we only need to prove (\ref{hyp}) for functions that are the square of a locally Lipschitz function.
+Hence we only need to prove (\ref{hyp}) for a function that is the square of a locally Lipschitz function.
 By Lemma \ref{lem3.2}, the gradient of $g$ is $0$ at every point where $g$ is $0$ (the same set ${Z_u}$ where $u$ is $0$), and $g$ also satisfies the locally Lipschitz assumption.
 For the rest of the proof we assume (by replacing $u$ with $g$) that $\nabla u(x)=0$ wherever $u(x)=0$.
 Let